Samruddhi1509/Portfolio/README.md

 ---

 🔹 **[Job Recommendation System](https://github.com/Samruddhi1509/Job-Recommendation-System)**
-*Tools: Python, NLP, PDF Parsing, DeepSeek API, RapidAPI*
+*Tools: Python, NLP, PDF Parsing, DeepSeekAPI, RapidAPI*
 - Developed a system to extract key details from user-uploaded resumes using NLP and PDF parsing.
 - Scrapes job listings from LinkedIn and matches them to users using a similarity algorithm.
 - Provides AI-powered keyword recommendations to optimize resumes and help job seekers find relevant opportunities faster.**.